speakeasy-api/speakeasy/README.md

 `speakeasy`

-The speakeasy cli tool provides access to the speakeasyapi.dev toolchain
+The speakeasy CLI provides access to the speakeasyapi.dev toolchain

 ### Details

- A cli tool for interacting with the Speakeasy https://www.speakeasyapi.dev/ platform and its various functions including:
+ A CLI tool for interacting with the Speakeasy https://www.speakeasyapi.dev/ platform and its various functions including:
 	- Generating Client SDKs from OpenAPI specs (go, python, typescript, java, php, c#, swift, ruby, terraform)
 	- Validating OpenAPI specs
 	- Interacting with the Speakeasy API to create and manage your API workspaces